rainbow1016/react-gradient/README.md

 ```

 ## Props
+  - `style`: `ViewStyle`
+    - No default
+    - options: any styles you want to apply to the button
   - `text`: `String`
     - No default
     - options: any string
+  - `style`: `TextSyle`
+    - No default
+    - options: any styles you want to apply to the text
   - `gradientBegin`: `String`
     - default: `'#00d2ff'`
     - options: Any hex, rgb, or color